devinshields/h2odocs/source/algorithms/rf.rst

 	Gini: an impurity measure based on the disparities in attribute correlation between the most and least dominant classes in a node.
 The objective of using this impurity measure is to choose the feature split that best isolates the dominant class.

 Ignore: is the set of columns other than the response variable that should be omitted from building the tree.

-Class weights: a user defined parameter to reduce the degree of imbalance in an unbalanced data set.

 Sampling strategy: serves a similar purpose as class weights;
 	Random Sampling: pulls subsets on which trees are built such that every observation has an equal chance of being drawn.